Sanctions for Poor Behaviour

 1 Red card Reflection

 Children have many chances to put things right.
 Each week is an opportunity to earn extra play.
 Each half term is a fresh start to earn the half termly prize and all yellow and orange cards are cleared.
 Each term is a fresh start for the termly prize, so a yellow card in Autumn does not mean they cannot gain the reward in Spring.
 We also allow one yellow card per half term, so that the children understand that we all make small mistakes.
 However, if a child receives one yellow card in each half term, they will not be eligible for the termly prize.

 Low Level Disruption

 By receiving a yellow card in a week a child will not receive the extra playtime treat, although they can achieve this the following week.
 These cards also accumulate over half a term and can result in reflection.

 What is Reflection?

 Reflection lasts for one day and the child will miss their playtimes, including lunchtime.
 They will spend their time in a supervised room, where they will have time to reflect on their actions and work though how they could have made better choices.
 They will complete a range of activities appropriate to their age.

-A meeting with parents may be requested if a child is in reflection a number of times or if there are further concerns regarding their behaviour.
+A meeting with parents may be requested by an Assistant Headteacher if a child is in reflection a number of times or if there are further concerns regarding their behaviour.
 We may also contact external support if a child requires further support managing their behaviour.

 If you wish to discuss your child’s behaviour the class teacher should be the first port of call.
 If you wish to speak to a member of the senior management team, the phase leaders named below will be happy to speak to you:

 Reception to Year 1 : Mr J.Martin

 Year 5 to Year 6 : Mr B. Sansom

 Should you have further concerns please contact: